 Frequently Asked Questions while Publishing an API Product

 - What are products?
-Products are the combination of the APIs and the plans.
-Products are the bundled artifacts that are published in the API Directory.
-They are staged and then Published in the API directory and provide a method by which you can group APIs into a package that is intended for a particular use.
-Additionally, they contain Plans, which can be used to differentiate between different offerings.
-Plans can share APIs, but whether subscription approval is required depends upon the Plan itself.
+Products are the combination of APIs and plans.
+Products are staged and then Published in the API directory.
+They provide a method by which you can group APIs into a package that is intended for a particular use.
+They control the availability and visibility of APIs.
+Besides APIs, Products contain Plans, which can be used to differentiate between different offerings.
+A Product can have one or more Plans, and each Plan can have one or more APIs.
+Plans are not shared across Products.
+APIs can be shared across Plans, and therefore can be in one or more Plans.

 - Public: Viewable by anyone without logging in to the API Directory.